 Our most popular option!
 This allows you to keep your current AskNicely Contacts list intact.
 The imported CSV gives the Contact list a refresh with up-to-date custom data fields, recently adopted contacts, and all those whom you want to make “Active”, allowing them to be eligible for a survey.

 These options allow you to completely replace your Active Contact list in the Contacts Page.
-Contacts who are not on these lists will be set to Inactive and made ineligible/removed from receiving surveys.
+Contacts who are not in these CSV files will be set to Inactive and made ineligible/removed from receiving surveys.
 To bring them back, simply add them onto the next CSV you import or manually select them in the Contacts Page.

 Sending a targeted survey has never been easier or faster!
 The system will send the survey defaulted to each contact based on their Trigger Field.
 No extra steps necessary.
-This action will follow your Global Contact Rules on survey cadence.
+This action will follow your Global Contact Rules on survey cadence and ignore your Send Scheduler settings.

 No Longer Surveying

-Here's your batch option to place specific Contacts you want to be given an inactive status to.
+Here's your batch option to deactivate specific Contacts.
 People that you no longer want to survey or those you are not currently interacting with belong on your Inactive Contact list.
 They could be sent a survey in the future, but you do not want them eligible for the time being.

 “But what if I want to force a survey out to all the people in my CSV file?”

-Glad you asked.
-Nestled in the First and Third options above is the ability to send out a survey, regardless of when a contact was last sent one.
-When the Import Summary prompt appears after you have completed Column Mapping, the option to send a survey blast is available:
+Nestled in the First and Third actions above is the ability to send out a survey, regardless of when a contact was last sent one.
+You must select one of those actions to access the Queue option.

 There you have it!
 Combine all the actions you want to accomplish with the CSV Importer and select the option best suited for your needs.